ty4z2008/image-downloader/readme.md

 - parse the crawle url and download directory from command args
 - get the body of response
-- use regex match image url with extension
+- use regex match image url with suffix
 - use go concurrency download the image to your directory
 - exit